DuncanMoyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile : Displays the content of the /etc/passwd file.

-3-twofiles : Displays the content of /etc/passwd and /etc/hosts
+3-twofiles : Displays the content of /etc/passwd and /etc/hosts.

+4-lastlines : Display the last 10 lines of /etc/passwd.